 Its quick and easy.

-- Wash and rinse it thoroughly, to make sure there is no grit and sand.
+- Wash and rinse it thoroughly in cold water, to make sure there is no grit and sand.
 Break up any larger multi-branched pieces into smaller stems.

-- Bring to the boil a large pan of water, drop in the Samphire and cook for three to four minutes.
+- Bring a large pan of water to the boil, drop in the Samphire and cook for three to four minutes.
 Its high salt content means that salt needn’t be added whilst cooking.

 - To serve drain well season well with some pepper.
 Then toss with butter and/or some olive oil.
 Then serve right away.
 You might like to add some with lemon wedges.